Booking for 2026

 But rapid growth outpaced our ability to maintain that clarity.
 Patterns, hierarchies, and interactions shifted with each release, reflecting a process optimized for execution speed over consistency.

-This heavily affected areas like attempt recording, where a single input error could invalidate an entire service and render the affidavit legally void, forcing ops teams to manually verify submissions.
+This hit attempt recording the hardest.
+A single input error could invalidate an entire service and render the affidavit legally void, forcing ops teams to manually verify submissions.
 Tickets climbed, turnaround times slowed, and trust with firms eroded.

 Light Device FrameDark Device Frame